-If Any Of Our Manufacturing Facilities Were Damaged And/Or Our Manufacturing Processes Interrupted, We Could Experience Lost Revenues And Our Business Could Be Seriously Harmed.
+If Any Of Our Manufacturing Facilities Were Damaged And/Or Our Manufacturing Or Business Processes Interrupted, We Could Experience Lost Revenues And Our Business Could Be Seriously Harmed.

 We manufacture our products in a limited number of facilities.
-Damage to our power loss, communications failure, unauthorized entry or other events could cause us to cease development and manufacturing of some or all of our products.
-In particular, our San Diego, California facility that manufactures our Camino(R) and Ventrix(R) product line is as susceptible to earthquake damage, wildfire damage, and power losses from electrical shortages as are other businesses in the Southern California area.
+Damage to our manufacturing, development or research facilities due to fire, natural disaster, power loss, communications failure, unauthorized entry or other events could cause us to cease development and manufacturing of some or all of our products.
+In particular, our San Diego, California facility that manufactures our Camino(R) and Ventrix(R) product line is as susceptible to earthquake damage, wildfire damage and power losses from electrical shortages as are other businesses in the Southern California area.
 Our silicone manufacturing plant in Anasco, Puerto Rico is vulnerable to hurricane damage.
 Although we maintain property damage and business interruption insurance coverage on these facilities, we may not be able to renew or obtain such insurance in the future on acceptable terms with adequate coverage or at reasonable costs.